 In examining the reliability of tire retreading to your organization, it’s important to consider the factors that influence your tire choices.
-Our trusted team at STTC has decades of experience in tire retreading and within our latest post, we’re looking into the reliability of retread tires compared with new tires, and what this means for fleet operators across the marketplace.
+Our trusted team at STTC has decades of experience in tire retreading and within our latest post, we’re looking into the A Guide to Tire Retreading: reliability of retread tires compared with new tires, and what this means for fleet operators across the marketplace.

 One of the common misapprehensions within the tire industry in recent years has been that tire retreading has been a leading cause of tire failure.
 Many had thought that the failure of retread tires was responsible for the number of tires and tire debris across local roads.
 But recent studies by educational leaders across the country have proven this narrative to be false.

 A study by a team from the University of Michigan examined 86,000 lbs of debris totaling 1496 tire items found across Interstates and truck stops.
 Within their research, they investigated the probable causes behind the failure of the tire.
 They found that hitting a curb or nail on the road was the most probable cause, while maintenance and operational issues accounted for many failures.
 The results show that most of the debris collected particular to retread tires was not the result of manufacturing issues or deficiencies in the retreading process.